-Choose “Keep this list private” if you want the visibility to be limited to your account, hidden from everybody else.
+Choose “Keep this list private” if you want the spelling words visibility to be limited to your account, hidden from everybody else.

 Visible to students

-If you are a teacher and want the list to be used by your invited students but hidden from everybody else, then choose “Make this list visible only to my students”.
+If you are a teacher and want the spelling words to be used by your invited students but hidden from everybody else, then choose “Make this list visible only to my students”.

 The third option labeled “Make this list visible to all the students of the world” will make your list public.

 A public list can be viewed (not edited) by anyone that knows the list address.

 A public list could be marked as “featured” by SBN staff and appear in the Featured List section of the website.